 If you or a loved one is concerned about your drinking, you may wonder what the difference of social drinking vs alcoholism is.
 Since alcohol is widely available at many different social events, such as parties, it can be difficult to understand how social drinking vs alcoholism differs.
 College campuses many times make alcohol a central roll in socializing.
 Likewise, many business networking events take place at bars or restaurants that serve alcohol.

 The commonality of alcohol’s presence at social functions can muddle the difference between recreational and social use and alcoholism.
 Many times, drinking at social functions can be an expectation.
 However, when you are unable to control how much you drink, even at social events where others are drinking, it can be indicative that you suffer from a drinking problem or alcoholism.
+Alcohol addiction rehab may be the only way to recover successfully.

-Social Drinking Vs Alcoholism
+Social Drinking vs. Alcoholism

 So, what is the difference between social drinking vs alcoholism?
 While many times people can control their alcohol consumption at social events, you may find it difficult to stop drinking once you start.
 Social drinking can mean having a drink or two at an event, but you remain otherwise in control of your thoughts, feelings, and actions.